MohammedLuqman/Data-Engineering-Bootcamp/Assignment3/Project_Management/README.md

 ### 1
-> I used AI to create the HTML front-end page.
+> I used AI to create the HTML front-end page quickly.

 ### 2
 > When you add a user along with a project linked to that user and its tasks,